• Skip to main content

 The Role of the Primary Care Provider

-Your family doctor will be the primary care provider for your entire family.
+Your family care provider will be the primary care provider for your entire family.
 Today’s healthcare system is large and complex.
 When you are healthy, it may be simple to make it to your annual check up.
 However, staying healthy is a little more complicated.
 Your primary care provider is the one person in the system that knows you (and your children and spouse) and has your best interest at heart.
 He or she will not only perform annual exams, but will make sure you have all the recommended screening tests like mammograms or cholesterol levels done.
 They will also advise you of necessary immunizations to prevent avoidable infections, as well as educate you on a healthy lifestyle.

 These are all very important activities to keep you free from illness – strong of mind and body.
 However, having a primary care provider is even more important when you do get sick.
 Knowing your medical history, including the medications you take, what works best for you, and what your preferences are, are invaluable when treating someone with an acute illness.
-You want a doctor that you know and trust, to turn to when you are at your most vulnerable.
+You want a provider that you know and trust, to turn to when you are at your most vulnerable.

-Benefits of Having a Family Doctor
+Benefits of Having a Family Care Provider

-This doctor will be aware of information that you may not realize is important, but that can make a big difference in your recovery, like whether you are married or have children, if you live alone, if you have a support system, whether you have transportation, and whether you are able to get a new prescription filled.
+This provider will be aware of information that you may not realize is important, but that can make a big difference in your recovery, like whether you are married or have children, if you live alone, if you have a support system, whether you have transportation, and whether you are able to get a new prescription filled.
 Medicine is not only treating disease; it is understanding the needs of each individual patient within their unique environment and set of circumstances, and finding a way to help them achieve their highest level of health.

 If you are interested in finding our more about primary care, family medicine, or the services we provide at Advanced Medical, PA, please call us at (561) 434-1935 to request an appointment, or request one online.